 And that is exactly the reason why the consumption of luncheon meat has been increasing so rapidly in China during the past few years.
 The following table shows the consumption of from 2012 to 2018.

-A quick and nutritious dish: egg-coated slices of luncheon meat
+Chinese ingenuity with luncheon meat: from a quick and nutritious dish: egg-coated slices of luncheon meat . . .

 Opportunity for whom?